How to Build a Screenshot API

 Asynchronous versus synchronous API

-It is a simple synchronous API method for rendering screenshots, but if I were to start today again I would consider building an asynchronous-first API from scratch.
+This tutorial uses a simple synchronous API method for rendering screenshots.
+If I were starting a production screenshot API today, I would seriously consider an asynchronous-first API from scratch.

-Because it is much easier to scale and manage resources.
-But it requires a lot of work upfront, like queues, and database, and also complicates the integration for customers.
+It is much easier to scale and manage resources with asynchronous jobs.
+But it requires a lot of work upfront: queues, a database, status tracking, webhooks, retries, and more complicated customer integration.

 Unfortunately, building the asynchronous API is out of the scope of this tutorial.